mreichhoff/TrieLingual/README.md

 This project is a prototype.
 Content moderation (including further screening for offensive content; a rudimentary blocklist has already been applied, but it's far from perfect) and improvement of the translations are both ongoing efforts.
 Please do not treat any of this code or content as production-ready.

 More languages may be added in the future.

+Future work will include prettying the UI, adding variable depth (instead of hardcoded 3), AI sentence generation, and Anki Connect for flashcards.

 ## Acknowledgements
 Sentence and definition data was pulled from: